Exercise is ADHD Medication

 0 comments

-Even though amphetamines are the most common tool used to fight symptoms and signs related to ADHD (Attention Deficit Hyperactivity Disorder), in the recent period more experts are recommending mental exercises which are able to help people rebuild their attention span.
+Even though amphetamines are the most common tool used to fight symptoms and signs related to ADHD (Attention Deficit Hyperactivity Disorder), in the recent period more experts are recommending mental exercises that can help people rebuild their attention span.

-Establishing good cognitive control and management, being able to focus on one thing at a time, might be possible with the help of a specially designed video game that is able to strengthen cognitive modulation.
-This is definitely impressive, but many experts agree that physical activity is more effective.
+Establishing good cognitive control and management, being able to focus on one thing at a time, might be possible with the help of a specially designed video game that can strengthen cognitive modulation.
+This is impressive, but many experts agree that physical activity is more effective.

-A few days ago, the popular Pediatrics medical journal revealed a study that confirmed that children who were involved in physical activity programs on a regular basis witnessed a significant improvement in cognitive performance.
+A few days ago, the popular Pediatrics medical journal revealed a study that confirmed that children who were involved in physical activity programs regularly witnessed a significant improvement in cognitive performance.

 In addition, their brains were working better.
 Charles Hillman, a professor at the University of Illinois, and his team say that these results show a causal impact of a specially created physical program on brain control and bring support to proper cognitive development in children.
 At the same time, physical activity keeps the brain healthy.
 So, it turns out that physical activity is an excellent choice for any child, but it is especially important for kids who are hyperactive and/or attentive.

-Although this might be a little bit shocking for some people, the fact is that physical exercise programs for children are not high on the priority list when it comes to school activities despite the fact that physical activity can help kids during other classes.
+Although this might be a little bit shocking for some people, the fact is that physical exercise programs for children are not high on the priority list when it comes to school activities even though physical activity can help kids during other classes.

 The enhancement in this situation was noticed in executive control.
 This control includes inhibition (staying away from distractions and keeping focus), cognitive flexibility (going from one task to another without problems), and working memory.

-The images we have shared in this article clearly highlight the brain activity in children who finished this exercise program compared to the ones that were not part of this program.
+The images we have shared in this article highlight the brain activity in children who finished this exercise program compared to the ones who were not part of this program.
 The differences are obvious.
 However, this scientific study was just nine months long and it needs more research.

 If we look at the results, we can all agree that it may be a good idea to include more exercise options for our children.
 A few weeks ago, another scientific study showed that a 3-month physical exercise program helped children improve their reading and math skills and the results were especially positive in kids with ADHD.